A complete guide to Tokyo, Japan

 Where should you stay in Tokyo?

 To be honest, the transport system is so good I wouldn’t stress too much about where you stay.

-As I mentioned previously, the tube and metro system is super quick, it’s clean and it’s efficient – I would definitely recommend giving it a go.
-It will open up your Tokyo experience, makes the city seem super small and cuts costs of taxis.
+As I mentioned previously, the tube and metro system is super quick, it’s clean and it’s efficient; I would definitely recommend giving it a go.
+It will open up your Tokyo experience, make the city seem super small and cut costs of taxis.

 You can of course buy single tickets but if you find yourself a fan of the metro like I was, definitely get yourself a Moo Moo card.
 You can pick one up at any station and it acts like an Oyster… but better.
 You’ll save the pennies with one of these if you’re taking multiple trips.